 Equity Showcase Theatre

 Equity Showcase Theatre exists to provide a range of training, professional development and performance opportunities to professional actors, and directors.
-Equity Showcase Theatre encourages the pursuit of discover and mastery of the dramatic art form in order to honour the abundant talents of our artists, to support life-long careers, and to make a distinctive contribution to the body of dramatic arts in Canada.
+Equity Showcase Theatre encourages the pursuit of discovery and mastery of the dramatic art form in order to honor the abundant talents of our artists, to support life-long careers, and to make a distinctive contribution to the body of dramatic arts in Canada.

 Ontario Museums Association